gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_5_FreeRTOS_and_Azure_IoT_Central/README.md

 ## Step 4: Set Azure IoT Central Connection Information

 1. Open the **app_manifest.json** file.
 2. **DO NOT** replace the contents of the **app_manifest.json** file as you did in previous labs.
-The GPIO pin allocation is different as some pins have been now been allocated to the FreeRTOS Real-Time application.
+The GPIO pin allocation is different as pins have been allocated to the FreeRTOS Real-Time application.
 3. Using the information you saved to **Notepad** property.
 4. Update the **Scope ID** property.
 5. Update the **Azure IoT Central URL** property.